 alternative is to repeat CMSC 201 in C, but this is more work than CMSC

 Q: I've had many semesters of programming experience, which course should

 A: This is a difficult question.
-If you have programmed in C, then
+If you haven't programmed in C before,

 you should refer to the checklists to determine where you stand.
 It might